Basic Algorithm Templates

 int h[N];

-// If x is in the hash table, return the index of x; if x is not in the hash table, return the insertion position for x
+// If x is in the hash table, return the index of x; if x is not in the hash table, return the position where x should be inserted

 int find(int x)